Che Dio ci aiuti

 Che Dio ci aiuti (May God Help Us) is an Italian TV series that has been broadcast in Italy since December 15, 2011.

 Plot

-Sister Angela (Elena Sofia Ricci) is a nun at a convent based in Modena.
+Sister Angela (Elena Sofia Ricci) is an ex imprisoned nun who completely changed her life, living at a convent named Convento degli Angeli (Angel's Convent), based in Modena.
+When the convent encounters economic difficulties and risks closure, she decides to convert it into student accommodations including a cafè, "L'Angolo Divino", even if her Mother Superior (Sister Costanza) initially didn't agree.
+This brings new energy to the convent, which becomes a place where every kind of people can gather.

-When the convent encounters economic difficulties and risks closure, she decides to convert it into student accommodations featuring a bar, "L'Angolo Divino." even if her Mother Superior (Sister Costanza) didn't agree.
+Sister Angela gets closer especially to Giulia, Azzurra and Margherita in the first season; each of them has a different personality and completely different problems.
+She speaks to them and learns about their daily lives, often helping to solve their problems.

-The bar acts as a common space for many different people, especially students.
-Sister Angela speaks to them and learns about their daily lives, often helping to solve their problems.
+Important presence of the convent is sister Costanza, wise and grouch mother superior who often scolds sister Angela for not following the rules, but deep down is fond of her.

-Season 1 largely focuses on crime solving, while in later seasons Sister Angela helps hospital patients.
-Though they often disapprove of Sister Angela's behavior, the Mother Superior and the lawyer Guido Corsi always end up helping her with her adventures.
+Season 1 mostly focuses on crime solving, even thanks to the presence of the policeman Marco Ferraro, while later seasons focused more on cases of various kind, with the help of the lawyers Guido Corsi first and Nicodemo "Nico" Santopaolo after.
+Though they often disapprove of Sister Angela's behavior, the Mother Superior and the lawyers Guido and Nico always end up helping her with her adventures, trying to solve the cases.